Effect of a Spousal Maintenance Order

 A person may be liable to pay spouse maintenance (or de-facto partner maintenance) if the other party to the relationship cannot adequately support themselves on their own income.
 The party seeking an order for maintenance must demonstrate that they have a need for the financial support, and that the other party has the “capacity” to provide it.
 Factors considered when determining whether or not a party has a “need” for financial support include having primary care of a child of the relationship, who is under the age of 18, and an inability to participate in gainful employment due to age, or incapacity.

-The Family Law Act 1975 provides both the Family Court of Australia and the Federal Circuit Court of Australia with the power to make orders about Spousal Maintenance.
+The Family Law Act 1975 provides both the Federal Circuit and Family Court (FCFCA) of Australia with the power to make orders about Spousal Maintenance.

 There are three types of spousal maintenance orders available under the Act:

 - urgent maintenance;

 The courts can make Orders for maintenance to be paid in a lump sum payment, or on a periodic basis.